stcucufa/epistrophy/README.md

         event(button, "click").
 ```

-is next, which suspends execution until a specific event is received.
+is next, and suspends execution until a specific event is received.
 Here, the
 intent is to wait for a `click` event from `button`.
 Once this event happens,
 execution resumes with the next instruction,